 In addition to the disadvantages of the first-class bricks,

-i) The water absorption is 22% thus making it more susceptible to seepage and freeze thaw cycles.
+- The water absorption is 22% thus making it more susceptible to seepage and freeze-thaw cycles.

 C. Third Class Bricks:

-These types of brick are table moulded but burnt in clamps instead of kilns.
+These types of brick are table molded but burnt in clamps instead of kilns.
 This imparts poor quality to the bricks.
 These bricks are slightly under burnt.
-This types of bricks can be used for non-load bearing walls, boundary walls, low rise walls, etc,
+These types of bricks can be used for non-load bearing walls, boundary walls, low rise walls, etc,